cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Such an index may be derived from information in tags and their content as well as from CBOR simple values.

+Table setup mechanisms (see {{sec-table-setup}}) may include all information needed for table setup within the packed CBOR data item, or they may refer external information.
+This information may be immutable, or may be intended to potentially grow over time.
+This raises the question of how a reference to a new item should be handled when the unpacker uses an older version of the external information.

-If, during unpacking, an index is used that referencing an item outside the size of the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.
+If, during unpacking, an index is used that references an item outside the size of the table in use, this MAY be treated as an error by the unpacker and abort the unpacking.
 Alternatively, the unpacker MAY provide the special value